geokels/OpenRefine-archaeology-lesson/_episodes/01-working-with-openrefine.md

 It's common while exploring and cleaning a dataset to discover after you've made a change that you really should have done something else first.
 OpenRefine provides `Undo` and `Redo` operations to make this easy.

 1. Click where it says `Undo / Redo` on the left side of the screen.
-All the changes you have made so far are listed here.
+All the changes you have made so far are listed here, with the newest changes at the bottom of the list.
 2. Click on the step that you want to go back to, in this case the previous step.
 The added columns will disappear.
 3. Notice that you can still click on the last step and make the columns reappear, and toggle back and forth between these states.
+You can do this until you perform another action.
-4. Leave the dataset in the state in which the `scientificNames` were clustered, but not yet split.
+4. Leave the dataset in the state in which the `Authors` not yet split.

 Important: If you skip this step, your solutions for later exercises will not be the same as shown in those exercise solutions.

-## Trim Leading and Trailing Whitespace
+## Trim Leading and Trailing Whitespace (Fix this exercise)

-Words with spaces at the beginning or end are particularly hard for we humans to tell from strings without, but the blank characters will make a difference to the computer.
+Words with spaces at the beginning or end are particularly hard for us humans to tell from strings without them, but the blank characters will make a difference to the computer.
 We usually want to remove these.
 OpenRefine provides a tool to remove blank characters from the beginning and end of any entries that have them.

 1. In the header for the column `scientificName`, choose `Edit cells` > `Common transforms` > `Trim leading and trailing whitespace`.
 2. Notice that the `Split` step has now disappeared from the `Undo / Redo` pane on the left and is replaced with a `Text transform on 3 cells`
-3. Perform the same `Split` operation on `scientificName` that you undid earlier.
+3. Perform the same `Split` operation on `Authors` that you undid earlier.
 This time you should only get two new columns.
 Why?

 > ## Solution
 >